Chapter Forty Eight - Back to Smudge

 I thought of Priam.
 Firebird paid for everything.
 He didn't show the slightest awareness that taxis and food had to be paid for.

 "Now the Sags know money.
 They are getting shipments from Hawking, stuff they didn't know they needed.
-Hawking is buying their junk and selling it to idiots who like 'craft'.
-Stuff you sell to me as artifacts of forgotten civilisations, they're manufacturing today.
+Hawking is buying their junk, selling it as 'craft'.
+Stuff you sell to me as artefacts of forgotten civilisations, they're manufacturing today.
 And selling.
 And buying.
 And they know how to bargain.
 They know value.
 And they'll fight to keep it."

 "Where's the profit to Hawking?"
 I ask.